lombardo-chcg/lombardo-chcg.github.io/_posts/11/2017-03-16-scalatra+docker-(part-1).md

 There will be a TON of output as sbt downloads dependencies and builds the project.
 When you see `Server:main: Started`, hit `http://localhost:8080` in the browser and you'll see the standard Scalatra welcome screen.

-In the next post we will add JSON support to our server, getting it ready to field requests from our Nginx frontend container.
+In the [next post](/web-dev/2017/03/18/scalatra+docker-(part-2).html) we will add JSON support to our server, getting it ready to field requests from our Nginx frontend container.